 “There is no greater magic than meditation.
 To transform the negative into the positive.
-To transform darkness into light”
+To transform darkness into light…” – Bhagwan Rajneesh

-In the past, I’ve failed to consistently make it a priority when life becomes more than hectic.
+That said, my meditation journey hasn’t quite been a walk in the park.
+In the past, there had been a handful of times where I’ve failed to make it a priority when life becomes more than hectic.

 1. It enhances focus & concentration